-Once the Member State has reimbursed the Managing Authority any amounts unduly paid to a partner, it may continue or start a recovery procedure against that partner under its national law.
-For this purpose the Managing Authority and the lead partner shall assign their rights arising from the ERDF/IPA Subsidy Contract and the Partnership Agreement to the Member State/Partner country.

-In the event of successful recovery, the Member State/Partner country may use those amounts for the national co-financing of the Programme.
-The Member State//Partner country shall not have any reporting obligations towards the programme authorities, the Monitoring Committee or the European Commission with regard to such national recoveries.
+In accordance with Article 52 (4) of Regulation (EU) 1059/2021, once the Member State/Partner Country has reimbursed the Managing Authority any amounts unduly paid to a partner, it may continue or start a recovery procedure against that partner under its national law.
+The Member State/Partner Country shall not have any reporting obligation towards the Programme authorities, the Monitoring Committee or the European Commission with regard to such national recoveries.